A flash lidar also known as a ToF camera sensor on a drone or ground based system has numerous powerful uses.

 The cameras in drones have improved immensely over the past couple of years.
-Last year we had many drones with 4k cameras coming to the market.
-We also had 2 drones with zoom cameras.
+Last year, a number of drones with 4k cameras came on the market.
+There were also 2 drones with zoom cameras.
 They were the Walkera Voyager and the Zenmuse Z3 camera for the DJI Inspire 1 drone.

-Another article covered the use of Time-of-Flight cameras on the Eyesee drone from the Hardis Group.
+Another article covers the use of ToF flash lidar cameras on the Eyesee drone from the Hardis Group.
 The Eyesee drone is equipped with an on-board camera and indoor geolocation technology which allows it to move using a predetermined flight plan and to capture relevant data on the pallets stored in the warehouse.